suhas-pai/react-twitter/README.md

 # React Twitter
 ### React + TypeScript + TanStack Router + Vinxi + shadcn/ui

-An remake of X (formerly Twitter) with the technologies listed above
+A remake of X (formerly Twitter) with the technologies listed above

 Currently a work-in-progress, the following will soon be integrated.